NetherlandsForensicInstitute/lir/README.md

 on different datasets, investigating impact of different sampling schemes or techniques, and doing case-based validation and computation of case LRs.

-LIR was first released in 2020 and redesigned from scratch in 2025.
+LIR was first released in 2020 and redesigned from scratch in 2025, replacing the [previous repository](https://github.com/NetherlandsForensicInstitute/lir-deprecated).

 Installation
 ------------

+LIR is compatible with Python 3.10 and later.
 The easiest way to install LIR is to use `pip`:

 ```shell
 pip install lir